kostja/yacht/README.md

 A collection of tests in a single directory.
 The directory must provide a suite configuration file (suite.json or suite.yaml).
-A suite file contains suite description and type.
+A suite file contains suite description, type and running modes.
 The only supported type is "cql", which means that each .test.cql file in the suite is read linewise and sent to a Scylla server.
+Supported running modes are 'single', i.e. run against a single server instance which is installed automatically, and 'uri', which uses an existing instance.

 ### Test